The Secret of the Shechinah in the Home: The Tremendous Power of the Mitzvah of Honoring Parents

 "And all these blessings shall come upon you and overtake you."

 The blessings will literally chase after him and overtake him.
 Sometimes a person experiences curses—he falls, gets scratched, suffers blows and troubles.
-It all stems from the fact that he does not listen to his father and mother.
-But if he listens to their voices, the blessings will run after him faster than he can run, until he will not be able to contain the abundance of blessings.
+It all stems from the fact that he does not listen to the voice of his father and mother.
+But if he listens to their voice, the blessings will run after him faster than he can run, until he will not be able to contain the abundance of blessings.

-The verse continues: "If you listen to the voice of Hashem your God."
+The verse continues: "If you will listen to the voice of Hashem your God."
 What does it mean to listen to the voice of Hashem?
 This is the fifth commandment of the Ten Commandments: "Honor your father and your mother."
-To listen to what Hashem wants is simply to listen to the voices of one's father and mother.
+To listen to what Hashem wants is simply to listen to the voice of your father and mother.
 This is all that Hashem wants from us.

 The Reaction of the Nations of the World to the Ten Commandments

-The Talmud in Tractate Kiddushin relates that when the nations of the world heard the Ten Commandments, they heard them in all seventy languages.
-When they heard, "I am Hashem your God," they thought to themselves: "What an arrogant one He is!
+The Gemara in Tractate Kiddushin relates that when the nations of the world heard the Ten Commandments, they heard it in all seventy languages.
+When they heard, "I am Hashem your God," they thought to themselves: "What a master of pride He is!
 He only wants them to honor Him and remember that He took them out of Egypt."

 When they heard, "You shall have no other gods," they wondered: "Why does He care if there are other idols?
 Why hate other idols?"
-When they heard, "You shall not take the name of Hashem your God in vain," they said: "We have never seen such arrogance, that it is forbidden to even mention His name casually."
-And when they heard, "Remember the Sabbath day to keep it holy," they thought it was cruelty to forbid work and enjoyment for one day a week.
+When they heard, "You shall not take the name of Hashem your God in vain," they said: "Such pride we have never seen, that it is forbidden to even mention His name casually."
+And when they heard, "Remember the Shabbos day to keep it holy," they thought it was cruelty to forbid work and pleasure one day a week.

-The Chasam Sofer zt"l explains why in "Perek Shirah" (the Song of Creation), it is specifically the mule that recites the verse:
+The Chasam Sofer explains why in "Perek Shirah", it is specifically the mule that says the verse:

 "All the kings of the earth shall thank You, Hashem, for they have heard the words of Your mouth."

-The custom of kings was to ride on mules.
-In the middle of their horse races and pursuits, suddenly the voice of the Ten Commandments was heard.
-The whole world trembled; no bird chirped and no fowl flew.
+It was the custom of kings to ride on mules.
+In the middle of their horse races and pursuits, the voice of the Ten Commandments was suddenly heard.
+The whole world trembled; no bird chirped, and no fowl flew.
 The kings, riding on their mules, heard the first commandments and thought it was arrogance and cruelty.
-But when they heard, "Honor your father and your mother," they laid down their crowns and said: "This is a true God!
-Fortunate is the nation that has it so."
+But when they heard, "Honor your father and your mother," they laid down their crowns and said, "This is the true God!
+Praised is the nation that has it so."
 And the mules heard all of this, which is why they are the ones who sing this verse.

-The Mesirus Nefesh (Self-Sacrifice) of the Torah Giants of Israel
+The Self-Sacrifice of the Torah Giants of Israel

-The Talmud in Kiddushin brings wondrous examples of honoring parents.
-Rabbi Abbahu, one of the greatest Amoraim, told of his son Avimi.
-Avimi had five grown sons, all ordained rabbis.
+The Gemara in Kiddushin brings wondrous examples of honoring parents.
+Rabbi Abbahu, one of the greatest Amoraim (Talmudic sages), told of his son Avimi.
+Avimi had five grown sons, ordained rabbis.
 Despite this, when he would hear his father knocking on the door, he did not allow any of his children to open it.
-He would run to the door himself, shouting the whole way: "Father, I am opening it!
-Father, I am coming!" in order to spare his father even a single second of distress and waiting.
+He would run to the door himself, shouting the whole way: "Abba, I am opening it!
+Abba, I am coming!", in order to spare his father even a single second of distress and waiting.

 Once, Rabbi Abbahu asked for a cup of water.
 By the time Avimi brought the water, his father had fallen asleep.
 What did Avimi do?
-He did not go about his business; rather, he stood and leaned over his father for a long hour with the cup of water in his hand, waiting for him to wake up, so that the moment he opened his eyes he would be able to drink.
-In the merit of this mesirus nefesh (self-sacrifice), tremendous novel Torah insights were revealed to Avimi at that very hour, the likes of which had never been revealed before.
+He did not go about his business; rather, he stood and leaned over his father for a long time with the cup of water in his hand, waiting for him to wake up, so that the moment he opened his eyes, he could drink.
+In the merit of this self-sacrifice, tremendous novel Torah insights were revealed to Avimi at that very hour, the likes of which had never been revealed before.

-Another example is the Tanna Rabbi Tarfon, who was one of the Kohanim of the Holy Temple.
-When his mother needed to climb into her high bed, and she lacked a footstool, Rabbi Tarfon would lie down on the ground and ask her: "Mother, step on me."
+Another example is the Tanna Rabbi Tarfon, who was one of the Kohanim (priests) of the Holy Temple.
+When his mother needed to climb into her high bed and lacked a footstool, Rabbi Tarfon would lie down on the ground and ask her, "Ima, step on me."
 And when she needed to get down, he would lie down again so she could step down onto him.

-We have seen such devotion to honoring parents among the tzaddikim of Chassidus as well.
-It is told of Rabbi Dovid of Lelov zt"l that when he was a youth, he ran away to study under the Chozeh of Lublin zt"l.
-When he returned, his father was very angry and looked for a stick to hit him.
-Rabbi Dovid did not run away; instead, he went himself, found the stick, and handed it to his father: "Father, here is the stick, hit me as much as you want."
-This is how one merits to become a great tzaddik—through absolute self-nullification and lovingly accepting the will of one's parents.
+We have seen such dedication to honoring parents among the tzaddikim of Chassidus as well.
+It is told of Rabbi Dovid of Lelov that when he was a boy, he ran away to learn by the Chozeh of Lublin.
+When he returned, his father was very angry and looked for a stick to hit him with.
+Rabbi Dovid did not run away; instead, he went himself, found the stick, and handed it to his father: "Abba, here is the stick, hit me as much as you want."
+This is how one merits to become a great tzaddik—through complete nullification and lovingly accepting the will of one's parents.

 Part 2 of 4 — Lesson No. 41